Computer Vision Methods for Ecology

 - Full meal package including 3 meals/day and 2 coffee/tea breaks (Mon-Fri only) at the SMSC Dining Commons

-- Access to remote GPU-accelerate compute and storage
+Access to remote GPU-accelerated compute and storage

-- In-person lectures and group activities
+In-person lectures and group activities

-- Small group work with dedicated instructors focused on thematically similar projects
+Small group work with dedicated instructors focused on thematically similar projects

-- Optional weekend social outings
+Optional weekend social outings

 Software and Programs

 All work will be conducted in Python, the lingua franca of modern machine learning.
 Students will learn to use the VSCode integrated development environment to access remote compute, train CV models, and evaluate results.
 We expect students to learn the rudiments of Python before arriving on-site.
 Instructors are available to help students in that process and we have curated a list of online resources to assist.
-Students are also encouraged to seek out intro Python courses at the home institutions where available.
+Students are also encouraged to seek out intro Python courses at their home institutions, where available.

 Applying to this Course